 This course is open for applications.

-Please note: the placement route for this course is now suspended for applications to start in September 2021.
+Please note: the placement route for this course is now suspended for 2021/22.

 Designed to help you become a qualified information technologist with highly sought-after skills and knowledge that apply to a wide range of private and public sector organisations' needs.

 The MSc Information Technology prepares you for the intellectual, analytical and practical challenges of a career in IT.
 You will develop the knowledge and skills necessary to collate information, define, design and build or select the most appropriate IT solutions and develop a deeper understanding of how those solutions apply to professional contexts.

 You can study part-time whilst in full-time employment, as there are few pre-requisites for most modules.

 The tools to take you to the next stage